-In 1903, Fred and Ida Stearns laid the groundwork for what is now Sorrel River Ranch Resort & Spa when they claimed a plot of wilderness along the Colorado River.
-The couple turned the patch of barren high-desert land into their homestead, using a single plow horse to create enough farmland to provide for the family and their livestock.
+In 1903, Fred and Ida Stearns claimed a plot of wilderness along the Colorado River and laid the groundwork for what is today Sorrel River Ranch Resort & Spa.
+The couple turned the patch of barren, desert land into their farmhouse, using a single plow horse to create enough farmland to provide for the family and their livestock.
 The Stearns’ original two-room farmhouse still stands at Sorrel River Ranch as a reminder of our roots.

-The name “Sorrel” is inspired by the specific rusty red hue found in American Quarter Horses – the color shared by the dramatic mesas of red rock surrounding our resort and spa.
+The name “Sorrel” is inspired by the specific rusty, red hue found in American Quarter Horses – a color shared by the dramatic red rock surrounding our resort and spa.
 Much of the land surrounding our 160 acres – including the La Sal Mountains and Colorado River valley – is untouched, pristine terrain overseen by the U.S. Bureau of Land Management.

 The town of Moab, Utah, boasts an equally rich history.
-The area was settled in the late 1800s by pioneers crossing the Colorado River via the nearby Old Spanish Trail and eventually incorporated as a town in 1902.
-As the core of Moab’s economy shifted from agriculture to mining, the town enjoyed a population boom.
-Nearly 6,000 people lived in Moab at the height of its uranium mining days, and although mining has largely died out, the town has become a hotspot for tourists, movie productions and visitors seeking outdoor adventures.
+The area was settled in the late 1800s by pioneers crossing the Colorado River via the nearby Old Spanish Trail.
+In 1902 the settlement became the town of Moab.
+Mining opportunities in the area resulted in a population boom; 6,000 people lived in Moab at the height of the uranium mining period.
+While mining has largely died out, the town has become a hotspot for tourists, movie productions and visitors seeking outdoor adventures.